Angel Food Birthday Cake with Chocolate Ganache

 Preheat oven to 325 °F (165˚C).

-• Use a stand mixer with a large mixing bowl and the wire whip attachment for the following mixture.
-Add 1½ cup (365 g) egg whites, 1½ teaspoon cream of tartar, ¼ teaspoon salt, ¼ teaspoon almond extract, and 1½ teaspoon vanilla extract to the bowl and mix on LOW for one minute.
+• Whip the egg whites: Add 1½ cup (365 g) egg whites, 1½ teaspoon cream of tartar, ¼ teaspoon salt, ¼ teaspoon almond extract, and 1½ teaspoon vanilla extract to a large bowl of a stand mixer.
+Use the wire whip attachment and mix these ingredients on LOW for one minute.

 • Turn the bowl 1/4 turn and repeat the slice-and-fold process until the flour and egg whites are just mixed.
 Do this with patience and a light hand.
 Practice helps.
 If you overdo the mixing, your cake won’t be as high as your hopes.